Johnny Gill

-Johnny Gill Jr. (born May 22, 1966) is an American singer and actor.
+Johnny Gill Jr. (born May 22, 1966) is an American singer and songwriter.
 He is the sixth and final member of the R&B/pop group New Edition and was also a member of the supergroup called LSG, with Gerald Levert and Keith Sweat.
 Gill has released eight solo albums, three albums with New Edition, two albums with LSG, and one collaborative album with Stacy Lattisaw.
 Gill has sold over 15 million copies worldwide as a solo artist.

 Early life

 Gill was born on May 22, 1966, in Washington, D.C., the son of Johnny Gill Sr., a Baptist minister, and his wife, Annie Mae Gill, who had four boys.
-He started singing at the age of five, performing in church in a family gospel group called Little Johnny and "Wings of Faith", which included his brothers Bobby, Jeff, and Randy Gill, a solo recording artist and member of the group II D Extreme.
+He started singing at the age of five, performing in church in a family gospel group called Little Johnny and "Wings of Faith".
+The group included his brothers Bobby, Jeff, and Randy Gill, a solo recording artist and member of the group II D Extreme.

 Gill attended Kimball Elementary, Sousa Junior High, and Duke Ellington School of the Arts.
 His career dictated that he complete his high-school education through the services of a tutor.
-Gill planned to attend college to pursue a degree in electrical engineering, but decided instead to focus on his singing career.
+Gill planned to attend college to pursue a degree in electrical engineering, but decided to focus on his singing career.